aaronmck/Cas9FateMapping/README.md

 ## Dependencies

 There are lots (Sorry).
-For languages we rely upon Scala (Java), Python, Javascript/HTML, D3, and R generally (see the GitHub stats bar at the top).
+For languages we rely upon Scala (Java/JVM), Python, Javascript/HTML, D3, and R generally (see the GitHub stats bar at the top).
 For computational tools we used Trimmomatic, NEEDLEALL, MAFFT, GATK Queue, and Grid Engine to name a few.

 ## Directories